AlenM666/Pong-Game/README.md

 Player movements:

     - Player One moves with 'Up' and 'Down' arrows.
-    - Player Two moves with 'X' down and 'R' up.
+    - Player Two moves with 'X' down and 'E' up.

 Start by running **main.py** file.